OF 22,000 UK PROFESSORS ONLY 35 41 ARE BLACK WOMEN

 Why do this?

-To promote equity of opportunity within academia, starting with 100 Black women academics, pioneering the path of change.
+To achieve better equity of opportunity within academia, starting with 100 Black women academics, pioneering the path of change.

 The programme is about supporting Black academic women to navigate and manage their careers; and it is also about challenging institutional assumptions and bias, recognising the need to address fundamental societal inequities, and acting to achieve systemic change for a fairer world.

-There is an urgent need to address equality
+There is an urgent need to change the status quo

 Who is the programme for?